-At the pledging conference in London in 2011, Netherlands committed €120 million through a long-term grant agreement for the period 2011–2015.
-In Berlin 2015, the Minister for Foreign Trade and Development Cooperation announced a 25% increase in the Dutch contribution to the Vaccine Alliance totalling €249.5 million for the period 2016–2020, which includes increased direct contributions, an IFFIm extension and a new contribution of €10 million to the Gavi Matching Fund.
+At the pledging conference in London in 2011, The Netherlands committed €120 million through a long-term grant agreement for the period 2011–2015.
+In Berlin 2015, the Minister for Foreign Trade and Development Cooperation announced an increase in the Dutch contribution to the Vaccine Alliance totalling €249.5 million for the period 2016–2020, which includes increased direct contributions, an IFFIm extension and a new contribution of €10 million to the Gavi Matching Fund.

-Prime Minister Mark Rutte announced on 4 June 2020 at the Global Vaccine Summit a total Dutch contribution of EUR 325 million to Gavi.
-The announcement comprises EUR 250 million through IFFIm over 20 years, EUR 50 million in direct support, and EUR 25 million to an extended Matching Fund.
+Prime Minister Mark Rutte announced on 4 June 2020 at the Global Vaccine Summit a total Dutch contribution of €325 million to Gavi.
+The announcement comprises €250 million through IFFIm over 20 years, €50 million in direct support and €25 million to an extended Matching Fund.

-Proceeds are funds made available to Gavi from donor contributions and commitments, either through cash payments made to Gavi, through frontloading via the capital markets of a future donor commitment to IFFIm, or through AMC funds released to Gavi via the World Bank.
+Proceeds are funds made available to Gavi from donor contributions and commitments, either through: cash payments made to Gavi, through frontloading via the capital markets of a future donor commitment to IFFIm; or Advance Market Commitment (AMC) funds released to Gavi via the World Bank.
 IFFIm proceeds are allocated over five-year periods coinciding with Gavi’s strategic periods.
 Proceeds for the current and future strategic periods are indicative until the end of each period and could be revised following changes in market conditions (interest rates or foreign exchange rates), the signing of new pledge(s) and/or changes in IFFIm’s disbursement profile.

 Click on Direct, IFFIm, AMC or Matching Fund in the above key to toggle their data on the graph, click again to show the data